 The Takeaway

-BioTrust Low Carb is satiating, it mixes well, and — while it’s hard for me to definitively know this — it digests very well, probably better than most protein powders on the market.
+BioTrust Low Carb is satiating, it mixes well, and — while it’s hard for me to definitively know this — it digests very well, probably better than even of the best protein powders on the market.

 But it is expensive.
 Digestibility aside, it costs three times more than many other protein powders I’ve liked.
 There are other cold-processed, all natural protein powders made from free-range, hormone-free dairy (like Xwerks or Muscle Feast) that are less than half the price of BioTrust.